Skip to main content

 Menu

-Broadband is a high-speed internet connection that allows you to surf the internet at top speeds.
-It is one of the most popular choices of internet connection as it’s extremely quick and enables us to make the most of the internet.
+Broadband is a high-speed internet connection that allows you to surf the internet at high speeds.
+It is one of the most popular choices for internet connection as it’s fast and reliable, enabling us to make the most of the internet.
 The most common internet mediums include copper phone lines and optical fibre.
 In technical terms, broadband is a wide bandwidth data transmission where all sorts of traffic and signals are transported and interchanged, providing top speeds at the click of a mouse.

-Before broadband was around, the internet was only accessible through several dial-up connections.
-Dial-up is the only non-broadband service available for the internet, but it’s very slow by today’s standards and is generally no longer a popular option.
+Before broadband, the Internet was only accessible through several dial-up connections.
+Dial-up is the only non-broadband service available for the internet, but it’s very slow by today’s standards and is generally no longer an option.

-In fact, fixed broadband is the most popular type of household internet connection in the UK, with 98% of households using this type of connection in 2019.
+Today, fixed broadband is the most popular type of home internet connection in the UK, with 98% of households using this type of connection in 2019.
+Fixed broadband includes cable modem, DSL, fibre, satellite, Ethernet LANs, fixed-wireless access, Wireless Local Area Network, and WiMAX).

 How does Broadband work?

-A Broadband internet service is supplied by an internet service provider (ISP).
-The service provider supplies the service, the router and if required, arranges for the socket to be installed.
+Broadband internet service is supplied by an internet service provider (ISP).
+The service provider supplies the Internet connection, router and if required, arranges for the socket to be installed.

-Some ISPs have their own internet infrastructure e.g Sky and Talktalk, however, this is costly and complex, that’s why the majority of ISPs use shareable networks to provide their service, including Your Co-op.
+Some ISPs have their own internet infrastructure; however, this is costly and complex, and that’s why the majority of ISPs use shareable networks to provide their service, including Your Co-op Broadband.

 Types of Broadband